 In participating schools, students plant a locally important tree species in or near their schoolyard.
 Ideally, the tree species would also be locally indigenous.
 Where possible, the tree should be planted on 22 May – IDB.
 In some countries, it may be too hot, too cold, too rainy, too dry or too something else to plant on 22 May.
 If such conditions apply in your country, you should plant in another month but still hold a special ceremony on 22 May.

 On 22 May, students around the world will count down to 10:00 local time, when they will water their tree in their respective schoolyards, thereby creating a figurative “green wave” starting in the far east and traveling west around the world.

-Throughout the day, students can upload photos and text summaries on The Green Wave website to share their tree-planting story with other children and youth from around the world.
+Throughout the day, students can upload text summaries on The Green Wave website to share their tree-planting story with other children and youth from around the world.
 The interactive map will be launched at 20:20 local time, thereby creating a second “green wave”.

 The Green Wave is a multi-year campaign to raise awareness about biodiversity that contributes to the Convention on Biological Diversity (CBD) programme of work on Communication, Education and Public Awareness.

 The key messages of the campaign are threefold:

 The Green Wave builds on the 20+10 Schools & Trees for Biodiversity project initiated and carried out in 2007 in schools in ten countries around the world as a contribution to the UNEP Plant for the Planet Billion Tree Campaign and celebration of IDB 2007. more »

 A single mature tree can release enough oxygen back into the atmosphere to support 2 human beings!